 6. Foster community partnerships.

-Strategic community partnerships set your organization up for success through collaboration and stronger local ties.
+Through collaboration and stronger local ties, strategic community partnerships set your organization up for success.
 These partnerships can lead to greater visibility for your mission and reliable fundraising streams.

 Build partnerships with community members and organizations such as:

-• Local nonprofits and foundations.
+- Local nonprofits and foundations.
 Ties between nonprofits and healthcare organizations can be very strong, especially since many nonprofits have a health focus.
 Team up with relevant nonprofits in your local area to cohost events, such as fundraising runs or walks.
-This can help bring greater awareness to your mission and ways to support your organization.
+This can increase awareness of your mission and ways to support your organization.

-• Educational institutions.
-Partnering with research facilities or universities can help facilitate joint research and bring increased funding to your programs.
+- Educational institutions.
+Partnering with research facilities or universities can facilitate joint research and increase funding for your programs.

-Your efforts to engage with other local organizations will help increase trust among community members and take your fundraising efforts to new heights.
+Your efforts to engage with other local organizations will help increase trust among community members and elevate your fundraising efforts.

 7. Maintain healthcare fundraising transparency.